Andrew-H3/change-brightness/README.md

 # change-brightness

-A simple program to adjust brightness on my laptop, your millage may vary.
+A simple program to adjust brightness on my laptop, your mileage may vary.